Author: Ron Graham

 —The Purpose of the Indwelling

 The indwelling of the Holy Spirit, in every obedient believer in Jesus Christ, is clearly taught in the gospel.
-The purpose of the Holy Spirit’s indwelling may be summarized in four blessings, each starting with S.
+The purpose of the Holy Spirit’s indwelling includes at least seven blessings, each starting with S.

 The Holy Spirit makes us holy.
 Being made holy is called “sanctification”.
 When Peter promised “the forgiveness of sins” to those believers who would “repent and be baptized”, he added, “you shall receive the gift of the Holy Spirit” (Acts 2:38).